karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-trmm-crosscorr.markdown

 ### Multiple indexes

 You can compare multiple indexes in the same plot.
 Each index will be presented as a subplot.
 Thus you can only compare one kind of time series component (observation, tendency, seasons or residual) when comparing multiple indexes.
 The example compares several indexes with the rainfall over the Okavango Delta.
 The example code is for tendency.
-All examples plots the adjusted lag and all identify the absolute best cross correlation.
+All examples plot the adjusted lag and all identify the absolute best cross correlation.

 ```
   <process processid = 'indexcompxcrosstsgraphancillary' version = '1.3'>